Carverok/dualboot-performance/README.md

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) to work with this project.
 Visual Studio Code provides excellent support for JavaScript and TypeScript development, including extensions that enhance the Playwright testing experience.

+> **⚠ Important Note:**
+> To work with this project, you must have the [K6](https://grafana.com/docs/k6/latest/set-up/install-k6/) tool installed on your system.
+Please follow the official [installation guide](https://grafana.com/docs/k6/latest/set-up/install-k6/) to set it up before proceeding.

 ## Requirements
 - **Node.js**
 - **K6 CLI**: [Installation Guide](https://grafana.com/docs/k6/latest/set-up/install-k6/)